 The Contracts and Procurement Team report minor compliance issues to the relevant Team Leader, Manager or Director.
-Any serious breaches identified will be reported to the Audit and Risk Management Committee, the CEO and Council as appropriate.
+Any serious breaches identified will be reported to the Risk and Audit Committee, the CEO and Council as appropriate.

-5.3.2 Contract Management
+2. Contract Management

-The Council Staff member procuring the goods, services or works will be the owner of, and responsible for, the management of any contract which may be entered into resulting from that initial procurement activity, to ensure value for money for Council.
+The Council Staff member procuring the goods, services or works will be the owner of and responsible for the management of any contract which may be entered into which relates to that initial procurement activity, to ensure value for money for Council.